leeju-umich/Cho_Xi_Seqscope/README.md

 ### Tissue Boundary Estimation
 In this section, we process 1st-seq data to extract spatial coordinates and match the HDMIs from 1st-seq to HDMIs from 2nd-seq and to visualize the tissue boundary captured by Seq-Scope compared to H&E images.
 The bash script takes two file paths as arguments and outputs files in the current working directory.
 The tissueBoundaryPlot function visualize the tissue boundary.
+#### Preprosessing
+Firstly, we need to process our data with bash script extractCoord.sh, which can be found under script folder in this repository.

  * Input files:
   ```